bla-ce/herve/inc/logan/README.md

 **Customise Logan**

-In order to customise Logan's behavior, you can use the getter and setter functions to enable or disable colors, timestamp, set the minimum log level to be printed, the output or the maximum length of the logs (default to 255 bytes).
+In order to customise Logan's behavior, you can use the getter and setter functions to enable or disable colors, timestamp, set the minimum log level to be printed or the output file descriptor.

 ```assembly
 mov     rdi, logan_struct